ballerina-platform/ballerina-distribution/examples/http-header-param/http_header_param.md

 # REST service - Header parameter

 The `http` resource method allows you to access the inbound request header value as a resource argument.
 The header value can be either accessed as a single value or, an array of values.
 The value of a given header can be accessed as a resource method argument with the `@http:Header` annotation.
 The header name is resolved by the variable name unless the header name is specified in the `name` field of the annotation.
 The header parameter can be optional and support the basic types such as `string`, `int`, `float`, `decimal`, and `boolean`, and the `array` types of these basic types.
-Unless the type is optional, the request will be responded with a 400 Bad Request in the absence of the mentioned header.
+Unless the type is optional, a `400 Bad Request` response will be sent to the client in the absence of the mentioned header.
 Use this annotated argument in the resource method to obtain the header value/values of a given header.
 Furthermore, the values of a set of headers can be retrieved using a `record` type annotated with `@http:Header`.
 Here, the header names are resolved by the record field names.
 In addition, more header manipulations can be done via the `http:Headers` header object, which can also be accessed as a resource method argument without using the annotation.